Have You Been Charged With Shoplifting in Minnesota?

 How Can I Keep Shoplifting Off My Permanent Record?

-Here’s what you should do: Call Martin S. Azarian Criminal Defense, P.A.
+Here’s what you should do: Call Martin S. Azarian Shoplifting lawyer, P.A.
 Martin S. Azarian Criminal Defense, P.A. has over twenty-two years of criminal defense experience, seventeen years in Minnesota.
 He has been able to keep the vast majority of shoplifting charges off his client’s records.
-In most cases you do not have to go to court, Martin S. Azarian Criminal Defense, P.A. will go to court for and fight for you!
+In most cases you do not have to go to court, Martin S. Azarian Shoplifting lawyer, P.A. will go to court for and fight for you!

 Having any type of permanent theft conviction on your record has major negative consequences.
 Employers, landlords, credit bureaus, landlords, colleges, professional schools do background checks and they may find your conviction.
 No matter how minor the offense you may find it difficult to explain it away.
 Imagine you go to court alone, and plead guilty and avoid jail time.
 Think you did a good job representing yourself?
 Fast-forward five years and you are interviewing for your dream job and your potential employer asks you about your shoplifting conviction.
 What are you going say…it was just ten dollars?
 The discovery of the theft conviction may end the interview.
 It may cost you that job.
 No one can predict the future, but this could happen to you if you do not handle your case properly.